K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Introduction

 On the back of the scalar-based simulated annealing algorithm (s-SAA) \cite{sa1}, this research proposes a vector-based simulated annealing algorithm (v-SAA) for designing DOEs with subwavelength feature sizes.
-Considering the vectorial effects of optical fields dominatingly taking place inside the elements, this work mainly re-models the wave front function $\mathrm{U(\mathrm{x_{D}},\mathrm{y_{D}})}$ of DOEs in s-SAA with the rigorous electromagnetic theory.
-Here, the wave vectors k are further discretized and categorized in terms of vector orientations and sampling rates, so that v-SAA can perform computationally efficient yet still predictive calculations according to an adequate selection of terms in k-series.
+By considering the vectorial effects of optical fields dominatingly taking place inside the elements, this work mainly re-models the wave front function $\mathrm{U}$ in s-SAA with the rigorous electromagnetic theory.
+Specifically, on the basis of RCWA, a k-series approximation method is introduced to quickly calculate the pixel-field profile $\mathrm{\mathbf{P}}$ (in contrast to $\mathrm{U}$ in s-SAA) during the v-SAA process, where the order of k-series correlates with optional parameters for selecting different degrees of accuracy and computational costs.
+The v-SAA hence can achieve computationally efficient yet still predictive optical designs for DOEs.

 The rest of the paper runs as follows.
-Section 2 describes the detailed design algorithm.
-Section 3 presents the design results and analysis to demonstrate the effectiveness of v-SAA.
+Four subsections of section 2 are arranged based on the following considerations: identify problems in the process, find solutions to problems, integrate the solutions into the process, and improve the new assembly (with new solution component) process.
+Specifically, section 2 describes the detailed design technique and points out the limits of the scalar-based theory on subwavelength-scale designs.
+To break the barriers of scalar-based inaccuracy and the vector-based high cost, a k-series approximation method (KSAM) is introduced to efficiently compute the vectorial optical fields of given DOE morphologies $\mathrm{\Upsilon}$.
+On the basis of KSAM, an iterative algorithm v-SAA is then realized for efficient designs of DOEs with subwavelength feature sizes.
+The complementary optimization process for errors from the truncation of k-series is finally mentioned for high-quality products.
+Section 3 presents the design results and analysis to demonstrate the effectiveness of the proposed method.
 Section 4 concludes this work.